mlflow/recipes-regression-template/README.md

 - `using`: string.
 Required.
 `automl/flaml` if using AutoML to train or `estimator_spec` if using a user-defined estimator to train.

+- AutoML configuration reference
+   - `time_budget_secs`: float.
+Optional.
+   A float number of the time budget in seconds.
+Default to 10 seconds.

+   - `flaml_params`: Dict.
+Optional.
+   Any additional parameters to pass along to FLAML.

 - `estimator_method`: string.
 Required.
 Fully qualified name of the method that returns an `sklearn`-compatible estimator used for model training.